 To hell with my impressive diagrams and illustrations.
 If Olivia Weiss was the kind of person annoyed by those who didn’t wait their turn and broke the rules, she wasn’t going to like me very much--now or ever.

-When Audrey called for a comment on the record about my updated dating status, she’d asked if I might look over an investment, recommend names of people who might want to get involved.
-“Next time you date or dump anyone noteworthy I’ll give you a heads-up before I print it?”
+When Audrey called for a comment on the record about my updated dating status, she’d asked if I might look over an investment she and a friend were cultivating, recommend names of people who might want to get involved.
+“In return, the next time you date or dump anyone noteworthy I’ll give you a heads-up before I print it?”

 I’d grinned into the phone.
 I wasn’t planning on dating soon, but I’d agreed.

 What I’d expected to be a guilt-free hand-off had instead, piqued my interest.
 I’d spent the better part of a day with the paperwork Audrey had couriered over, mulling over the real possibility that this was the project I hadn’t known I was looking for.

 I’d called Audrey back a few days later, telling her I’d like a chance to pitch for it myself.

 She’d gone quiet and I knew her reporter-brain was churning out a headline.
 “You do realize that you leaving Hurst would be a huge scoop for me?”